JPETTomography/Gate/JPET_GATE_Use_Examples/Example_4/README.md

 **GateMaterials.db** - database of materials

-How to run makro ?
+How to run macro ?
 ------------------

-In makros directory call:
+In macros directory call:
 ```
 Gate Main.mac
 ```